Mykolb/webapi-challenge1/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I learned that Express is like React for backend and that it is JS that sits on top of NodeJS web server.

 - [ ] Describe Middleware?

+ MW is functions that extend software.
+You use MW to add features to Express and pretty much everything is MW.

 - [ ] Describe a Resource?

+    Resources are things that the application cares about.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return a success message.

 - [ ] How can we partition our application into sub-applications?

+    If you think, "this file has too many lines of code"...then you can break it into smaller bits.
+It makes it easier to maintain and reason about.

 ## Project Setup